Great Moments in Aviation: Reception

 The film received mixed to negative reviews from critics.
-Thomas Sutcliffe for The Independent writes that: "while flight is the sustaining theme, the film never soars.
+Thomas Sutcliffe for The Independent wrote that: "while flight is the sustaining theme, the film never soars.
 The characterisation is Cluedo with pretensions, and the dialogue suspends the actors in that ungainly, undignified dangle which you associate with stage flying, the wires robbing them of all powers of independent movement."
 While he describes the scene which culminates the lesbian storyline as "radiant" and "beautifully acted by Vanessa Redgrave and Dorothy Tutin", he opines of the acting in general that "for the most part, these people are simply Winterson's puppets, jerked around by the symbolic demands of the plot."
 He deems Kidron's directing "a kind of surrender, dutifully supplying visual equivalents for Winterson's sterile symmetries but despairing of any greater vivacity", and is particularly critical of Winterson's screenplay, noting that: "everything unrolls at the same stately pace, a religious procession bearing the reliquaries of Winterson's prose.
 It's as though the author thinks every word is infinitely precious.
 She's right, though perhaps not in the way she imagines."
-Variety′s David Rooney agrees the film's coming-out scene is a "potential jewel" and "captivatingly played", however, in line with Sutcliffe's criticisms, opines that the film's pacing means that "the scene is lobbed in and robbed of its impact".
-He summarises the film as "a willfully theatrical, sporadically magical romantic comedy embracing three barely compatible narrative strands, not one of which ever gets full flight clearance".
-Rooney deems the film "Damaged beyond repair by a mannered scripting style and evident recutting", and opines that "Jeanette Winterson's preposterous dialogue and comic mistiming serves up more misses than hits".
-Of the film's major themes, he writes that: "Questions about the line between truth and falsehood, genuine and fake, are too flimsily voiced to mean much.
+Variety′s David Rooney agreed the film's coming-out scene is a "potential jewel" and "captivatingly played", however, in line with Sutcliffe's criticisms, he opined that the film's pacing meant that "the scene is lobbed in and robbed of its impact".
+He summarised the film as "a willfully theatrical, sporadically magical romantic comedy embracing three barely compatible narrative strands, not one of which ever gets full flight clearance".
+Rooney deemed the film "damaged beyond repair by a mannered scripting style and evident recutting", and opined that "Jeanette Winterson's preposterous dialogue and comic mistiming serves up more misses than hits".
+Of the film's major themes, he wrote that: "Questions about the line between truth and falsehood, genuine and fake, are too flimsily voiced to mean much.
 Likewise, the intro of race issues in the closing voiceover only makes the haphazard mix even more lumpy".